MicrosoftDocs/architecture-center/docs/microservices/ingestion-workflow.md

 If the Scheduler service crashes, it may be in the middle of processing one or more client requests.
 Those messages will be picked up by another instance of the Scheduler and reprocessed.
 What happens if a request is processed twice?
 It's important to avoid duplicating any work.
 After all, we don't want the system to send two drones for the same package.

 One approach is to design all operations to be idempotent.
 An operation is idempotent if it can be called multiple times without producing additional side-effects after the first call.
 In other words, a client can invoke the operation once, twice, or many times, and the result will be the same.
 Essentially, the service should ignore duplicate calls.
-The HTTP specification states that GET, PUT, and DELETE methods must be idempotent.
-POST methods are not guaranteed to be idempotent.
-In particular, if a POST method creates a new resource, there is generally no guarantee that this operation is idempotent.
 For a method with side effects to be idempotent, the service must be able to detect duplicate calls.
 For example, you can have the caller assign the ID, rather than having the service generate a new ID.
 The service can then check for duplicate IDs.

+> [!NOTE]
+> The HTTP specification states that GET, PUT, and DELETE methods must be idempotent.
+POST methods are not guaranteed to be idempotent.
+If a POST method creates a new resource, there is generally no guarantee that this operation is idempotent.

-Another option is to track the progress of every transaction in a durable store.
-Whenever a message is processed, look up the state in the durable store.
-After each step, write the result to the store.
+It's not always straightforward to write idempotent method.
+Another option is for the Scheduler to track the progress of every transaction in a durable store.
+Whenever it processes a message, it would look up the state in the durable store.
+After each step, it would write the result to the store.
 There may be performance implications to this approach.

 ## Example: Idempotent operations